 Setting Purpose Rules Default HTTP_SSL_PORT(nnn) Identifies the port number that is associated with the z/OSMF server.
 This port is used for SSL encrypted traffic from your z/OSMF configuration.
 The default value, 443, follows the Internet Engineering Task Force (IETF) standard.
 Note: By default, the z/OSMF server uses the SSL protocol SSL_TLSv2 for secure TCP/IP communications.
 As a result, the server can accept incoming connections that use SSL V3.0 and the TLS 1.0, 1.1 and 1.2 protocols.
 Must be a valid TCP/IP port number.
-Value range: 1 - 65535 (up to 5 digits) Default: 443 COMMON_TSO ACCT(account- number) REGION(region-size) PROC(proc-name) Specifies values for the TSO/E logon each values for the TSO/E logon procedure that is used internally for various z/OSMF activities and by the Workflows task.
-The valid ranges in the v Default: 443 ACCT(IZUACCT) REGION(50000) PROC(IZUFPROC) USER_DIR=filepath z/OSMF data directory path.
+Value range: 1 - 65535 (up to 5 digits) Default: 443 COMMON_TSO ACCT (account- number) REGION (region-size) PROC (proc-name) Specifies values for the TSO/E logon procedure that is used internally for various z/OSMF activities and by the Workflows task.
+The valid ranges for each value are described in z/OSMF Configuration Guide .
+Default: 443 ACCT(IZUACCT) REGION(50000) PROC(IZUFPROC) USER_DIR=filepath z/OSMF data directory path.
 By default, the z/OSMF data directory is located in /global/zosmf.
 If you want to use a different path for the z/OSMF data directory, specify that value here, for example: USER_DIR= /the/new/config/dir.
+Must be a valid z/OS UNIX path name.
 Default: /global/zosmf/